can you drink coffee while fasting | coffee with cream | bulletproof coffee | coffee + fasting tips

 Some people drink coffee during the morning to suppress hunger pangs on a particularly starving day.
 But there is a catch to all this.

 The more additives you have, the more you risk breaking your fast.
 Does coffee break a fast? lets find out!

 The United States Department of Agriculture states that a cup of plain sugarless black coffee will contain only 3 calories.
-But if you choose to add sugar, cream, milk, honey, and other ingredients, your calorie count may go up to as much as 40-50 calories.
+But if you choose to add sugar, cream, splash of milk, honey, and other ingredients, your calorie count may go up to as much as 40-50 calories.